hazelcast/hazelcast/site/docs/api/submitting-jobs.md

 jet.newJob(pipeline, new JobConfig().addClass(AppClass.class))
 ```

-When adding classes this way, nested classes aren't automatically
+When adding classes this way, nested (inner & anonymous) classes are
-added (though this is changing in 4.1) and you will need to add all
+automatically added as well.

-of them individually.
+It's also possible to add all the classes in a given package (and

-It's also possible to add a whole JAR, using the `JobConfig.addJar`
+recursively in all of its subpackages) using `JobConfig.addPackage` or
-method.
+even a whole JAR with `JobConfig.addJar`.

 ## Setting the Job Name